 Bees, wasps, yellow jackets, and hornets belong to a class of insects called Hymenoptera.
 Most insect stings cause only minor discomfort.
 Stings can happen anywhere on the body and can be painful.
-Yellow jackets cause the most allergic reactions in the U.S. Stings from these insects cause many more deaths than poisonous snake bites, because of severe allergic reactions.
-In fact, bees usually cause more deaths per year than any other animal in the U.S because of allergies.
+Yellow jackets cause the most allergic reactions in the U.S. Stings from these insects cause many more deaths than poisonous snake bites because of severe allergic reactions.
+In fact, bees usually cause more deaths per year than any other animal in the U.S. because of allergies.
 Fire ants are usually found in Southern states.
 They can sting multiple times, and the sites are more likely to become infected.

-The following are the most common symptoms of insect stings.
+These are the most common symptoms of insect stings.
 You may experience symptoms differently.
 Symptoms may include:

 Local skin reactions at the site or around the sting such as:

 Small amounts of bleeding or drainage

 Full-body symptoms may mean a more severe and possibly life-threatening allergic reaction.
 These symptoms may include: